 *Walk away having actually made a start on writing your family history

-When: date to be confirmed in late July, probably winter 2014Where: Young Library, Lynch St, Young NSW 2594 Time: 10am to 4pmInvestment: FREE but BOOKINGS ARE ESSENTIAL - please phone (02) 6382 1886 to book or register your interest, limited seats available.
+When: Wednesday 1 October 2014Where: Young Library, Lynch St, Young NSW 2594 Time: 10am to 4pmInvestment: FREE but BOOKINGS ARE ESSENTIAL - please phone (02) 6382 1886 to book, limited seats available.
 Morning & afternoon tea provided.
 BYO Lunch.See you there!

 Want to do your family tree but don't know where to start?
 Or maybe you need a refresher session?Save time and money - invite Megan Gibson, an experienced family tree author and freelance researcher (including episodes of Who Do You Think You Are?) to your living room table for a hands-on informative and fun Family Tree Time Home Visit along with a group of up to three friends or family.
 Or, book a home visit with Megan all to yourself!

 "The home visit was fabulous!
 The three of us could relax in the comfort of home and share Megan's attention without concern about monopolising her.
 The information we received and the progress made in that environment was inspiring.
 Itching to get her back!"
 Fiona, ACT, home visit, Nov 2013"It was great to draw on Megan's expertise in a small group.
 It meant that the information could be tailormade to my searches.
 It was like having my own personal consultant!"
 Sue, ACT, home visit, Nov 2013